 - Wednesday, August 12, 2020 from 8:30 a.m. to 3 p.m.
 [August 12 Registration]

-Trainings are held in the O’Rourke Middle School Library, 173 Lakehill Road, Burnt Hills, NY 12027.
+Location: Due to construction occuring at the middle school, all DASA trainings will be held in the BH-BL High School Library, 88 Lakehill Road, Burnt Hills, NY 12027.

 Online Registration & Cost